Authenticating the Sender of a Message

 The features that enable you to authenticate the sender of a message are:

-Digital Signature Validation.
+- Digital Signature Validation.
 If the message has a digital signature, BizTalk Server uses it to verify the identity of the sender.
-For more information about how to configure digital signature validation, see How to Configure BizTalk Server for Receiving Signed Messages.

-Party Resolution.
+- Party Resolution.
 All messages inserted into the MessageBox database, whether originating inside or outside of BizTalk Server, carry a Party ID (PID) that is determined through either the mapping of a digital certificate or a Windows Account to a PID.
-For more information about how to configure party resolution component, see Using Certificates for Party Resolution.

-Authentication required.
+- Authentication required.
 If the receive port is not able to determine the sender of the message, a BizTalk Host can either accept it as a "guest" message, or disregard it altogether.
 This feature enables you to protect your system from Denial of Service attacks, as messages from unknown parties will not be processed or stored in the tracking database.
-For more information about the authentication options for receive ports, see How to Configure Authentication Options for a Receive Port.

-Authentication Trust.
+- Authentication Trust.
 If the MessageBox database receives a message from a host that you did not identify as authentication trusted, the MessageBox database will overwrite the PID with the guest ID, and the SSID with the service account that the host instance is running as.
 BizTalk Server enables hosts identified as authentication trusted to indicate that the sender of a message that the trusted host is queuing to the MessageBox database is an entity other than the trusted host itself.
 The primary purposes of authentication trust are to enable pipelines to resolve to a PID and pass that PID along to consuming services for use in authorization and outbound party resolution, and to enable the transmission of the sender Windows Security ID (SSID) along to consuming services for use in orchestration action authorization.
-For more information about authentication trusted host, see How to Modify Host Properties.
-For more information about how to use BizTalk Server orchestrations in conjunction with party resolution, see PartyResolution (BizTalk Server Sample).

 Depending upon whether you need to know from whom you received this message, the original sender of the message, or the recipient or viewer of your message, you can use some or all of the features shown in the figure.

-Encrypt outbound messages to help ensure that unauthorized parties cannot view the message while it is in transit.
+- Encrypt outbound messages to ensure that unauthorized parties cannot view the message while it is in transit.